 Will the changes we've made have an impact on morale and engagement?

-Bringing over 20 years of experience and insight, I can help your school change directions.
+Bringing over 20 years of experience and insight, together we can change the direction of your school.

-It begins with courageous action to engage in this conversation- moving it from conversations at meals and in between classes to a community-wide dialogue about the culture and the unspoken core values that support exhaustion, burnout and running ourselves ragged.
+It begins with courageous action to engage in this conversation- moving it from chats at meals and in between classes to a community-wide dialogue about school culture and the unspoken core values that foster exhaustion, burnout and running ourselves ragged.

 Reflect for a moment on your educational experience and the teachers, coaches, and mentors in your life who:

-In my life, these people include Mrs. Oestrich, Mr. Spreeman, Mr. Graupner, Madame Larson, Mrs. Aubineau, , Mr. Ramburg, Mr. Diallo, Mr. Sawadogo, and countless others.
+In my life, these people include Mrs. Oestrich, Mr. Graupner, Mrs. Aubineau , Mr. Ramburg, Mr. Diallo, Mr. Sawadogo, and countless others.

 In the moments when these incredible educators were in front of me, did I realize they were transforming me from the inside, out?